konstantinosalatzas/bdn2csv/README.md

 ### path2id

-The path2id feature that transforms SAS BDN REST API GET /terms response JSON into a CSV file with:
+The path2id feature transforms SAS BDN REST API GET /terms response JSON into a CSV file with:

 * term path and id as columns,
 * each row corresponding to a term